jasonpan12/box-jwt-auth/README.md

 ===================

 A quick demonstration of JWT creation and authorization on the [Box Content API](https://developers.box.com/docs/).
-Full description of Box's JWT requirements are available in the [manual JWT creation instructions](https://developer.box.com/v2.0/docs/construct-jwt-claim-manually).
+Full descriptions of Box's JWT requirements are available in the [manual JWT creation instructions](https://developer.box.com/v2.0/docs/construct-jwt-claim-manually).

 Includes: